OriginProtocol/origin-dollar/README.md

 <br/><br/>

 ---
-## Running dApp in Production/Staging Mode Locally
+## (Core Contributors) Running dApp in Production/Staging Mode Locally
 There may be a time that you will need to run the dApp in production/staging mode to test out a certain feature or do verification before a deploy.
 In this case there is no need for a local node as you will connect directly to the mainnet/testnet.

 ### Requirements